-The installation of transaction logging for a particular release involves the following:
+The installation of transaction logging for a particular release involves

-- Ensuring that the disk is dedicated to logging.
+- ensuring that the disk is dedicated to logging.
 All swap partitions and file systems removed.

-- Creating raw log and clean log partitions.
+- creating raw log and clean log partitions.

-- Mounting the clean log file system.
+- mounting the clean log file system.

-- Initialising the raw log.
+- initialising the raw log.

-- Configuring the database with a clean log sub-directory.
+- configuring the database with a clean log sub-directory.